vechain/thor-devkit.js/README.md

 ## ⚠️ Repository Notice: End-of-Life (EOL)

-**This repository is now archived and has reached its end-of-life (EOL).** We have transitioned to a new and improved repository that will continue to receive updates, support, and new features.
+**This repository now has reached its end-of-life (EOL).** We have transitioned to brand new and comprehensive [VeChain SDK](https://github.com/vechain/vechain-sdk-js) that will continue to receive updates, support, and new features.

-### Important Dates:
-- **Final Version Release:** November 4th, 2024
-- **End-of-Support Date:** December 31st, 2024
-- **Repository Archive Date:** December 31st, 2024

-### New Repository
-You can start using the [VeChain SDK](https://github.com/vechain/vechain-sdk-js) for the latest updates and developments.

-### Thank You
-Thank you to all contributors and users for supporting this project.
-We appreciate your interest and encourage you to explore the new repository for ongoing improvements and features.

----

 For any further questions or migration guidance, please reach out using our [support portal](https://support.vechain.org/support/home).